 Native American Students

-Students who are enrolled members of federally recognized tribes of Oregon or who are enrolled members of a Native American tribe which had traditional and customary tribal boundaries that include parts of the state of Oregon or which had ceded or reserved lands within the state of Oregon shall be charged in-state tuition regardless of their state of residence (note that residents of the Confederated Tribes of Warm Springs are charged in-district tuition).
+Students who are enrolled members of federally recognized tribes of Oregon or of a Native American tribe which had traditional and customary tribal boundaries that included part of Oregon or which had ceded or reserved lands within the state of Oregon shall be charged in-state, out-of-district tuition regardless of their state of residence.
+Residence of the Confederated Tribes of Warm Springs are automatically charged in-district tuition.
 See a listing of eligible tribes.
-Note that students must provide a copy of tribal enrollment documents to the Director of Admissions/Registrar prior to starting classes.
+Note that students must provide a copy of tribal enrollment documents prior to starting classes.

 Effective July 1, 2010, out-of-district or out-of-state chapter 30, 33, 35, 1606 and 1607 Veteran students will be classified as "non-resident Veteran" students for residency/tuition classification purposes.

 The non-resident Veteran tuition rate will be calculated to be 50% of the difference between COCC's in-district rate and out-of-district/border state rate and complies with Oregon legislation.
-In order to receive this benefit, Veteran students must have submitted all required paperwork to the COCC Veteran Student Coordinator by the Friday prior to the term's start.
+In order to receive this benefit, Veteran students must have submitted all required paperwork to the COCC Veterans Certifying Official by the Friday prior to the term's start.
 Requests received after this date will be considered for the following term.
 Per the College's standard residency policy, a non-resident Veteran student will be classified as an in-district resident after two years of enrollment.